Mark L. Wygoda, Head

 - Radiologic Sciences.
 The curriculum is designed to prepare students to become competent radiographers.
 The program is accredited by the Joint Review Committee on Education in Radiologic Technology.
 Upon completion of the program, the student is eligible for a Bachelor of Science degree in Radiologic Sciences and is eligible to take the American Registry of Radiologic Technologists national certification examination to become a certified radiographer.

-The Department of Biology and Health Sciences offers minors in Biology and in Environmental Science.
-Requirements are listed in each program.
+The Department of Biology and Health Sciences offers a minor in Biology.

 Prerequisite Courses for Certain Professional Programs

 Students may take courses at McNeese State University in order to be eligible for the clinical phase of certain associate or baccalaureate professional programs not affiliated with the university.
 Each professional school has control of its admission procedures and policies, and admission to clinical training is on a competitive basis.
 McNeese State University, therefore, has no role in or control over the selection and admission of students in these professional schools.

 Each student should study carefully the precise requirements of the professional school of his or her choice and, if simultaneously pursuing a degree at McNeese State University, should make sure that all of the professional school’s prerequisites also are included in their degree plan.
 The Department of Biological and Environmental Sciences will assist students in making course selections; however, students should be aware that ultimate determination of course equivalency rests solely with the professional school.

 Most inquiries to this department regarding associate or baccalaureate level professional schools have been for information on prerequisites required by accredited schools of chiropractic, dental hygiene, and physician assistant.
 Listings of all such schools in the United States can be accessed through the following Web sites: